RETIREMENT PLANS

 SEP IRA

-A SEP IRA is an inexpensive and easy-to-manage retirement solution.
-This employer-funded plan has high contribution levels and is available to any size business.
-Choose this plan to help you and your employees get more out of retirement.
+A SEP IRA is an inexpensive and easy-to-manage retirement solution for employers to add to an employee’s benefits package.
+This employer-funded plan has high contribution levels and is available to any business regardless of size or type.
+Partner with Invesco for resources and support to help plan participants get more out of retirement.

 SEP IRA plan features

-With a higher contribution level and more flexibility, the SEP IRA might be the retirement plan for business owners with employees:
+With a higher contribution level and more flexibility, the SEP IRA might be the retirement plan that can best suit self-employed workers.

-The employer must meet the same eligibility requirements as the employees.
-The employer is only required to contribute for employees who:
+Employers must meet the same eligibility requirements as their employees.
+Employers are required to include employees who:

 • Are 21 years old or older.